Timiodon/TFWR-Translations/README.md

 The default translations are machine translations.
 They are reasonably good, but there are sometimes errors, especially in the shorter strings.
 Any corrections are greatly appreciated.

+Note that the original game texts may still be updated.
+This will cause any community translations of that text to be overridden.
+All files in `docs/Unlocks` are likely to change so there is no point in improving the current translations for those files.

 # Files
 Each language folder contains a `Strings` folder and a `docs` folder.
 The `Strings` folder contains various strings from the UI and tooltips.
 The `docs` folder contains markdown files that will be displayed in the game's info window.